Kuznetsov, Holtby help Capitals defeat Avalanche

 Holtby would normally get one of back-to-back games off, but was pulled 1:34 into the second period during Monday’s 3-1 loss at the New York Islanders.
 He allowed all three goals, and coach Barry Trotz opted to put him right back in the saddle against Colorado.

+“We definitely put in a better effort.
+More committed, more energy,” Holtby said.
+“I thought we just kind of were dead last game, myself included, and I think we all did what we needed to do throughout the day to get ourselves ready.
+Some areas of the game where we really excelled at and got some big goals at big times.”

-Washington hasn’t yielded a power-play goal in eight games (18 for 18) after the Avalanche went 0 for 4.
+Washington hasn’t lost back-to-back games in almost a month.
+They also have not yielded a power-play goal in eight games (18 for 18) after the Avalanche went 0 for 4.

 The Capitals took an early 1-0 lead.
 Kuznetsov entered the Avalanche zone on a 3-on-2 rush.
 He held the puck until the defensemen committed, then fed to Vrana on his left and Vrana fired over Varlamov’s shoulder for his ninth goal at 5:25.